shubh-am-gupta/Competitive-Programming-/README.md

 # Competitive-Programming-
-This repository contains solutions of some good problems done on various platforms.
+This repository contains solutions of some problems done on various platforms.